mek4nr/django-smooth-perms/docs/model.rst

 You can set ``smooth_perm_change_all`` to  change the basic change permission behaviour :

-* Set to ``False`` (default), an user need to have the django change permission on Model, and can_change permission in Object for modifying this Object
+* Set to ``False`` (default), a user need to have the django change permission on Model, and can_change permission in Object to modifying this Object
-* Set to ``True`` user only need the basic change permission for change all Objects on this model.
+* Set to ``True`` user only need the basic change permission to change all Objects on this model.

-``smooth_perm_delete_all`` also exist for delete permission.
+``smooth_perm_delete_all`` also exist to delete permission.

 Low or High perm level
 ^^^^^^^^^^^^^^^^^^^^^^

-For each model you can defined if permission are low or high.
-But in begin what is low & high :
+For each model you can defined if permission are low or high:

-* Low level : An user has permission if he has at least one time the permission in group or personal
+* Low level : a user has permission if he has at least one time the permission in group or personal
-* High level : An user has permission if **ALL** group and personal permission give this permission
+* High level : a user has permission if **ALL** group and personal permission give this permission

-For illustrate with an example, we take an user U1 and 2 groups G1 & G2, we base example on permission can_delete :
+To illustrate with an example, we take a user U1 and 2 groups G1 & G2, we base example on permission can_delete :

 * Low level : if G1, G2 or U1 **has** permission **can_delete**, he **can** delete.
 * High level : if G1, G2 or U1 **hasn't** permission **can_delete**, he **can't** delete.

-By default we are in **low level** permission for simplify user experience.
-For change set the variable ``smooth_level_perm`` to ``SmoothPermAdmin.HIGH_LEVEL`` in your ``GlobalPermissionMixin``
+By default we are in **low level** permission to simplify user experience.
+To change set the variable ``smooth_level_perm`` to ``SmoothPermAdmin.HIGH_LEVEL`` in your ``GlobalPermissionMixin``